 Below you’ll find the most popular and effective ways to get rid of hair, where ever it appears on the body.
 Each has its proponents and detractors, but choosing a means to get rid of hair is about finding what works for you.
 It should be noted that all women develop hair in undesired places at some point in their lives (it’s not just your little secret—it’s everyone’s); however, if the growth is rapid or accompanied by other physical changes, it is time to consult a physician.

 Hair Care Topics

 Get Rid of Hair Safely

 The skin, that vital part of the integumentary system and the largest organ of the human body, does many things for us.
 It keeps our vital organs safe (and inside) and keeps foreign bodies out, so be nice to it—even if it is hairy.
 Overuse of chemicals and hair removal treatments can dry out and even permanently damage skin.
 Misusing removal treatments, especially chemicals and home electrolysis treatments, will lead to skin damage.
 If your hair removal regimen is causing pain or adverse reactions, stop.
 Rashes, scars, burns, and the like are much uglier than a little hair.
 If problems occur, it is a good idea to see a dermatologist.

 The Types of Hair Removal

-Electrolysis is a great way to get rid of hair on almost any part of your body, and it is the gold standard in unwanted hair removal.
+Electrolysis is a great way to get rid of hair on almost any part of your body, and it is the gold standard.
 During this procedure, a fine needle is inserted into the hair follicle, and the growth center is destroyed chemically (galvanic electrolysis) or with heat (thermal electrolysis).
 This is the only FDA- and AMA-approved treatment to get rid of hair permanently.
 That being said, the results are only as good as the ability level of the electrologist, and not all states regulate this practice very well.
 Receive treatment from someone who is highly trained and comes recommended.
 Do not buy a home electrolysis kit–they don’t work and can be dangerous.
 The reports of this procedure being painful are overblown, but it is very expensive and must be repeated several times.